Is your business visible enough on the web?

 Angel.
 It focuses more on the startup ecosystem, but that doesn’t mean it is relevant for established businesses, particularly those whose founders and top executives invest in early-stage companies.
 Angel.
 Co is a natural fit for establishing your firm’s key employees’ credibility and thought leadership — and building links to web properties associated with the company itself.

-Speaking of longform content: Medium is a popular blogging site with fantastic visibility in search engine results pages.
+Speaking of longform content: Medium is a popular blogging site with fantastic visibility on search engine results pages.
 If you don’t want to go through the effort of optimizing your company’s blog for organic search but still want to enjoy the benefits of high-impact content marketing, start here.

 Your Digital Footprint Is What You Make of It

 Your company’s digital footprint is unique, just like the organization itself.
-Even if you have a presence on the same mix of social properties and business directories as your closest competitors, the content you publish on those properties — to say nothing of the value you bring to customers visiting them — is entirely its own.
+Even if you have a presence on the same social properties and business directories as your closest competitors, the content you publish on those properties — to say nothing of the value you bring to customers visiting them — is entirely it’s own.
 It’s up to you to make the most of your digital footprint.
 Don’t let anyone tell you differently.